greg-raven/grus/_posts/2018-09-14-please-do-not-sign-sb-822-into-law.md

 ---
-title: "Please do NOT sign SB 822 into law"
+title: "Please do NOT sign S.B.
+822 into law"
 layout: post
 categories:
 - Letters